seknewna/seknewna.github.io/README.md

   - Led the development and maintenance of the academic activities book, ensuring precise documentation and adherence to institutional standards.
   - Mentored and guided students in essay writing, contributing to their academic growth and success.

-## March 2020 - November 2020: Statistician, Department of Studies and Forecasting of the Ministry of Finance and Budget, Chad.
+## March 2020 - November 2020: Statistician, Ministry of Finance and Budget, Chad.

 I contributed to the elaboration of
   - the International Aid data analysis,